HuangLabAtUAB/IsoPepTracker/README.md

 # IsoPepTracker

-**A Comprehensive Shiny Application for Alternative Splicing Analysis and Peptide Mapping**
+**A Shiny Application for Alternative Splicing Analysis and Peptide Mapping**

-IsoPepTracker is an bioinformatics tool designed to visualize and analyze alternative splicing events, map peptides to genomic coordinates, and compare protein isoforms at the peptide level.
+IsoPepTracker is a bioinformatics tool designed to visualize and analyze alternative splicing events, map peptides to genomic coordinates, and compare protein isoforms at the peptide level.
 The application provides interactive visualizations for understanding how alternative splicing affects protein diversity and peptide generation across different proteolytic digestion scenarios.

 ## Features